-As the kids squirted the frozen blocks, the baking soda and vinegar reacted together to produce foaming eruptions that eventually freed the figures from their carbonite-y prison (with a little bit of help poking and bashing with forks – that carbonite was frozen good!
+As the kids squirted the frozen blocks, the baking soda and vinegar reacted together.
+Foaming eruptions eventually freed the figures from their carbonite-y prison.
+Admittedly with a little bit of help poking and bashing with forks – that carbonite was frozen good!

-I added a little more water than she suggests in an effort to make the baking soda go further, and we did find later that the vinegar couldn’t completely free all of the figures.
-Sticking to her 3:1 baking soda/water ratio might get better results – though we still got a good fizz and had fun chipping and hammering the remaining carbonite away.
+I added a little more water than she suggests in an effort to make the baking soda go further.
+We did find later that the vinegar couldn’t completely free all of the figures.
+Sticking to her 3:1 baking soda/water ratio might get better results .
+Though we still got a good fizz and had just as much fun chipping and hammering the remaining carbonite away.

 As I was using chunky galactic hero figures, I couldn’t fit these guys into any of our ice cube trays, so instead used some disposable foil trays.
 These worked fine, though it was hard to break the blocks up into individual figures later.
 A quick rinse under hot water sorted that out and was enough to soften the blocks to break them without activating the baking soda.